SAMM — SecuryTik Active Mikrotik

 SAMM is built for wireless ISPs, fibre operators, and hotspot providers running

 MikroTik RouterOS.
-If you authenticate subscribers over PPPoE or Hotspot and need to
+If you authenticate subscribers over PPPoE, Hotspot, or IPoE/DHCP and need to

 enforce speed tiers, data caps, expiry dates, and billing — SAMM does all of it from